codebounty/codebounty/readme.md

 ###Run Tests

-Run `java -jar tools/selenium-server.jar` in one terminal to start the selenium server, `grunt server` in another, then `grunt test` in another.
+Download [selenium server](http://docs.seleniumhq.org/download/) then run it `java -jar selenium-server.jar` in one terminal, `grunt server` in another, then `grunt test` in another.

 To debug tests run `grunt test:debug` instead, and `node-inspector`.